 Hong Kong leader supports retaliatory sanctions law

-Lam said the anti-foreign sanctions law should be adopted in Hong Kong via local legislation, rather than imposed by Beijing, and said she'd told the Chinese government about her views.
+Lam said the anti-foreign sanctions law should be adopted in Hong Kong via local legislation, rather than imposed by Beijing, and that she has told the Chinese government about her views.

+Separately on Tuesday, the pro-democracy Professional Teachers’ Union — the city's largest single-industry trade union with 95,000 members — said it has disbanded because the “social and political environment has changed in recent years.”

+The disbandment came after the government severed ties with the union last week and accused it of spreading anti-Beijing and anti-government sentiment.
+The cutting of ties came hours after Chinese state media called the union a “malignant tumor” that should be eradicated.

-China's broad anti-sanctions law was imposed in June.
-Anyone hit with retaliatory sanctions could be subject to visa restrictions, having their assets seized or frozen and a ban on doing business with any Chinese company or individual in China.
+Lam's support for the adoption of the anti-sanctions law in Hong Kong came after China implemented a broad anti-sanctions law in June.
+Anyone hit with retaliatory sanctions could be subject to visa restrictions, have their assets seized or frozen and be banned from doing business with any Chinese company or individual in China.

 The law comes after the U.S. slapped sanctions on dozens of Chinese and Hong Kong officials — including Lam — over their role in suppressing Hong Kong’s autonomy.